 This notice includes important information about the funding status of your single-employer pension plan (the "Plan").
 It also includes general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation ("PBGC"), a federal insurance agency.
 All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
 This notice does not mean that the Plan is terminating.
 It is provided for informational purposes and you are not required to respond in any way.
 This notice is required by federal law.
-This notice is for the plan year beginning January 1, 2016 and ending December 31, 2016 ("Plan Year").
+This notice is for the plan year beginning January 1, 2017 and ending December 31, 2017 ("Plan Year").
+As a reminder, on December 31, 2017, the Plan was merged with and into the Nokia Retirement Income Plan (the "NRIP"), with the NRIP being the surviving plan.
+Accordingly, this is the last year you will receive an Annual Funding Notice for the Plan.
+In future years, the Annual Funding Notice you receive will be for the NRIP (provided you are a participant in the NRIP).